mazaclub/encompass/lib/chains/README.md

 ## Implementation

 To implement a new chain after writing a chainkey module, place the coin's module in lib/chains with the others.
 Then edit lib/chainparams.py, adding a ChainParams named-tuple for that coin in `_known_chains`.

-Note that as of writing, you'll also need to add an `elif` statement in the function `get_chain_instance()` within lib/chainparams.py.
+When a chain is in `_known_chains`, Encompass will be able to use it as long as its metadata is correct.